Rein red (cone 6 tin chrome red glaze)

 Cone: 6 ox

-Notes: the strange thing about this one is that this was 0.5 iron chromate.
-The last est was 0.8.
-Why did I get more red?
-IDK.
-I do see a little white up there though.
+Notes: the strange thing about this one is that this was 0.5 iron chromate. its damn near purple.